unccv/course_project/README.md

 - Students can use any other video editing tool they prefer to.

 ## Guidelines for Groups with Industry and Community Partners
 Some groups will work with industry and community partners on projects.
 Clearly and consistently communicating with your partners is key to a successful project.
 After your initial kick-off meeting with your partners, you are expected to send short update emails to your partners every 2-3 weeks for the duration of your project.
-These will help keep your work aligned with your partners, and help break up the project into "sprints".
-Update emails should include:
+This will help keep your work aligned with your partners, and help break up the project into "sprints".
+Email updates should include:

 1. What you have accomplished since the last update.
 Specific details about learnings/ideas/approaches/things that are or are not working.
 Share images/vidoes or other intermediate results if you have them.
 2. What you are planning to accomplish before the next update.